-- Add the butter and then using a fork, pastry blender, or your fingers, work the butter into the flour mixture until it is the size of small peas.
+- Add the butter, and then using a fork or pastry blender, work the butter into the flour mixture until it is the size of small peas.
 Refrigerate for 10 minutes.

-- Add sweet potato and 1/3 cup of milk to the flour mixture and stir to combine.
-If the mixture is crumbly and not sticking together add the rest of the milk, 1 tablespoon at a time, until the dough comes together.
+- Gently combine the sweet potato mash and the flour mixture, until it combines into a dough.
+If the mixture is crumbly and not sticking together, add more buttermilk 1 tablespoon at a time, until the dough comes together.

 Melissa cooks, confesses, and corrals chickens and children at Bless this Mess, where you can find healthy recipes (with some simple desserts included), a peak at her hobby farm, and the joys of raising five little ones, eight years old and younger.
 She’s got a whole lot of mess to bless!